usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.1.4.4 Optional Items on the Back of the PIV Card

-Zone 3B—Magnetic Stripe.
+*Zone 3B—Magnetic Stripe*.
 If used, the magnetic stripe shall be high coercivity and placed in accordance with [ISO7811], as illustrated in Figure 4-7.

-Zone 4B—Return Address.
+*Zone 4B—Return Address*.
 If used, the “return if lost” language shall be generally placed on the back of the card as depicted in Figure 4-7.

-Zone 5B—Physical Characteristics of Cardholder.
+*Zone 5B—Physical Characteristics of Cardholder*.
 If used, the cardholder physical characteristics (e.g., height, eye color, hair color) shall be printed in the general area illustrated in Figure 4-7.

-Zone 6B—Additional Language for Emergency Response Officials.
+*Zone 6B—Additional Language for Emergency Response Officials*.
 Departments and agencies may choose to provide additional information to identify emergency response officials or to better identify the cardholder’s authorized access.
 If used, this additional text shall be in the general area depicted and shall not interfere with other printed text or machine-readable components.
 An example of a printed statement is provided in Figure 4-7.

-Zone 7B—Standard Section 499, Title 18 Language.
+*Zone 7B—Standard Section 499, Title 18 Language*.
 If used, standard Section 499, Title 18, language
 warning against counterfeiting, altering, or misusing the card shall be printed in the general area depicted in Figure 4-7.

-Zone 8B—Linear 3 of 9 Bar Code.
+*Zone 8B—Linear 3 of 9 Bar Code*.
 If used, a linear 3 of 9 bar code shall be generally placed as depicted in Figure 4-7.
 It shall be in accordance with Association for Automatic Identification and Mobility (AIM) standards.
 Beginning and end points of the bar code will be dependent on the embedded contactless module selected.
 Departments and agencies are encouraged to coordinate placement of the bar code with the card vendor.

-Zone 9B—Agency-Specific Text.
+*Zone 9B—Agency-Specific Text*.
 In cases in which other defined optional elements are not used, Zone 9B may be used for other department or agency-specific information, as depicted in Figure 4-8.
 For example, emergency response officials may use this area to provide additional details.

-Zone 10B—Agency-Specific Text.
+*Zone 10B—Agency-Specific Text*.
 Zone 10B is similar to Zone 9B in that it is another area for providing department or agency-specific information.

 For Zones 9B and 10B, departments and agencies are encouraged to use this area prudently and minimize